StarExec/StarExec/command/README.txt

 'lsjobs id=4 limit=100'

 This will print at most 100 jobs present in space 4.
+An example  of getting your own primitives is

+'lssolvers u='

 The list commands are shown below.

 --lsbenchmarks -Lists the IDs and names of all benchmarks in the space.
-REQUIRED: "id"
+REQUIRED: ("id" OR "u")
-OPTIONAL: None
+OPTIONAL: "limit"

 --lsjobs -Lists the IDs and names of all jobs in the space.
-REQUIRED: "id"
+REQUIRED: ("id" OR "u")
-OPTIONAL: None
+OPTIONAL: "limit"

 --lssolvers -Lists the IDs and names of all solvers in the space.
-REQUIRED: "id"
+REQUIRED: ("id" OR "u")
-OPTIONAL: None
+OPTIONAL: "limit"

 --lssubspaces -Lists the IDs and names of all subspaces in the space the current user is authorized to see
 REQUIRED: "id"
-OPTIONAL: None
+OPTIONAL: "limit"

 --lsusers -Lists the IDs and names of all users in the space.
 REQUIRED: "id"
-OPTIONAL: None
+OPTIONAL: "limit"

 Shell Mode
 ----------